What is a Customer Journey Map? [Free Download]

 2. Channels: the methods by which communication happens (emails, phone conversations, social media, in-person meetings, etc.).

-We created a list of touchpoints that started with the time we first discuss our service with customers in the business development process all the way through to scenarios where they might close out the service with us.
-For each touchpoint we also defined the most commonly used communications channels.
-We used a whiteboard to sketch out the timeline for these touchpoints and included channels through which that contact occurred.
+Create a list of touchpoints that start with the time a customer first interacts with your organization through to scenarios where they might close out the service or stop using a product.
+For each touchpoint, define the most commonly used communications channels.
+Use a whiteboard to sketch out the timeline for these touchpoints and included channels through which that contact occurred.

 Whiteboard Customer Journey Map Exercise for Mightybytes Hosting and Maintenance

-For our customer journey map, important touchpoints and channels were first defined in a group whiteboard exercise.
+For this customer journey map, important touchpoints and channels were first defined in a group whiteboard exercise.

 Step 3: Empathy Mapping